-In any of those circumstances, staff may make direct child protection referrals and share information without being subject of censure or disciplinary action.
+In any of those circumstances, staff may make direct child protection referrals and share information without being subject to censure or disciplinary action.
 However, staff should inform the DSL and/or Headteacher at the earliest opportunity that they have done so unless in their judgement doing so would increase the risk of harm to the child.

-If in any doubt, members of the safeguarding team may consult the MASH (details below) or seek support from the Frontdoor Education Lead via 01926 418608.
+If in any doubt, members of the safeguarding team may consult the Children and Families Front Door via 01926 418608.